markmusic27/markmusic27/README.md

 Quote requested from _[The Silicon Valley API](https://github.com/markmusic2727/silicon-valley_api)_

-Check back in a few hours for a new quote!

 [//]: # (note that this is placeholder data while the infrastructure for changing it is built)

 <details>